rhempel/growrepo/README.md

 gpg --armour --export-secret-keys | sudo -u reprepro gpg --import
 ```

-Check that it worked like so:
+Check that it worked like this example:

 ```
 sudo -u reprepro gpg -K